Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template: Film Growth

 where $q$ is the scattering vector, $F(q)$ is the form factor, $d$ is the film thickness, and $\sigma_1$ and $\sigma_2$ are the roughnesses at the upper and lower film interfaces, respectively.
-Accompanying fits to the MnGe(111) Laue fringes in Fig~\ref{fig:xrd_MnGe}(a) yielded interfacial roughnesses below \SI{0.8}{\nano\metre}.
-We also extracted the roughnesses from X-ray reflectometry (XRR) measurements that were fit using \textsc{genx}~\cite{GenX} and both methods were in agreement (see the Supplemental Material for XRR data and fitting~\cite{supp}).
-In Fig.~\ref{fig:params_vs_d}(d), we present interfacial roughness of the MnGe layer (whole film) as measured by XRR (AFM).
+Accompanying fits to the MnGe(111) Laue fringes in Fig.~\hyperref[fig:xrd_MnGe]{3(a)} yielded interfacial roughnesses below \SI{0.8}{\nano\metre}.
+We also extracted the roughnesses from X-ray reflectometry (XRR) measurements that were fitted using \textsc{genx}~\cite{GenX} and both methods were in agreement (see the Supplemental Material for XRR data and fitting~\cite{supp}).
+[See Fig.~\hyperref[fig:params_vs_d]{8(d)}, where we present interfacial roughness of the MnGe layer (film surface) as measured by XRR (AFM)].

-We also attempted to grow MnGe films atop the \SI{2}{\QL} CrSi template using the same recipe employed for MnSi, and the first synthesis of MnGe on Si(111)~\cite{Karhu_2011, Engelke_2013}.
-When Mn and Ge were co-deposited at \SI{250}{\degreeCelsius} and annealed for 60 minutes, XRD revealed a single peak at $2\theta = \ang{32.5}$ corresponding to MnGe(111) planes, although the absence of Laue oscillations flanking the main peak indicate that the MnGe film is relatively rough.
+We also attempted to grow MnGe films atop the \SI{2}{\QL} CrSi template using the same MBE recipe employed for MnSi, and the first synthesis of MnGe on Si(111)~\cite{Karhu_2011, Engelke_2013}.
+When Mn and Ge were co-deposited at \SI{250}{\degreeCelsius} and annealed for 60 min, XRD revealed a single peak at $2\theta = \ang{32.5}$ corresponding to MnGe(111) planes, although the absence of Laue oscillations flanking the main peak indicates that the MnGe film is relatively rough.
 Furthermore, a broad shoulder is visible near \ang{34} which indicates that some deposited Mn has reacted with the substrate to form MnSi.
-The same behavior was observed Ref.~\onlinecite{Engelke_2013} for a \SI{1}{\nano\metre} ($\approx\SI{3.8}{\QL}$) MnSi template.
+The same behavior was observed in Ref.~\cite{Engelke_2013} for a \SIdash{1}{\nano\metre}-thick ($\approx\,$\SI{3.8}{\QL}) MnSi template.
 Increasing the temperature to \SI{325}{\degreeCelsius} led to more diffusion and a coexistence of epitaxial MnGe and textured MnSi phases which is replaced solely by the textured MnSi at \SI{400}{\degreeCelsius}.
-These findings are summarized in Fig~\ref{fig:xrd_Mn5Ge3}(a).
+These findings are summarized in Fig.~\hyperref[fig:xrd_Mn5Ge3]{4(a)}.
 When Mn and Ge were co-deposited on a \ce{CrSi2} template (created through either Si-rich deposition or Cr diffusion into the substrate above \SI{350}{\degreeCelsius}), no crystallization was observed in RHEED up to temperatures of approximately \SI{485}{\degreeCelsius}.